espocrm/documentation/docs/extensions/export-import/export.md

 Skip exporting passwords and changing passwords for existing users.
 Example: `--skip-password"`.
 Use [`--user-password`](import.md/#-user-password) in order to set a user password.

+#### `--from-date`

+Export data from a specific date and time.
+All data before this date will be ignored.
+Applies only to entities with a `modifiedAt` field.
+The date should be in UTC and in the format *YYYY-MM-DD HH:mm:ss*.
+By default this option is `off`.
+Example: `--from-date="2025-01-01 00:00:00"`

 #### `--entity-skip-list`

 This option allows to skip exporting data for defined entities.
 Example: `--entity-skip-list="ENTITY_TYPE"`.